 Research support for the use of writing to build comprehension is abundant and has been shown to be an effective practice within content area instruction.
-"Students' comprehension of science, social studies, and language arts texts is improved when they write about what they read, specifically when they respond to a text in writing . . ., write summaries of a text, write notes about a text, [and] answer questions about a text in writing or create and answer written questions about a text" (Graham & Hebert, 2010, p.
+"Students' comprehension of science, social studies, and language arts texts is improved when they write about what they read, specifically when they respond to a text in writing..., write summaries of a text, write notes about a text, [and] answer questions about a text in writing or create and answer written questions about a text" (Graham & Hebert, 2010, p.
 5).

 The fundamental connection between reading and writing has long been established in the research literature (Dahl & Farnan, 1998; Pearson & Tierney, 1984; Ruddell, 2002; Shanahan, 1990, 2006; Tierney & Shanahan, 1991).
 Reading and writing are mutually supportive processes (Calkins, 1994; Sulzby & Teale, 1991; Lewin, 1992).
-In their widely circulated report Writing Next: Effective Strategies to Improve Writing of Adolescents in Middle and High Schools, Graham and Perin (2007) identified writing for content learning as one of the 11 most effective research-based strategies, arguing that it is effective for students across content areas.
-In a review of numerous quantitative and qualitative studies, Graham, Harris. and Santangelo (2015) found instructional practices such as strategy instruction, goal setting, and a process-based approach effective methods for meeting the new demands for writing presented by the Common Core.
+In their widely circulated report, Writing Next: Effective Strategies to Improve Writing of Adolescents in Middle and High Schools, Graham and Perin (2007) identified writing for content learning as one of the 11 most effective, research-based strategies, arguing that it is effective for students across content areas.
+In a review of numerous quantitative and qualitative studies, Graham, Harris, and Santangelo (2015) found such instructional practices as strategy instruction, goal setting, and a process-based approach to be effective methods for teaching writing.